 Pixel and Timber is a partnership between two technically-minded Industrial Designers who live, work and teach in Cincinnati, OH.
 Our team values craftsmanship, elegance, and purity in everything from a handcrafted boat to a well-made cocktail.

-In January 2017, Brandon and David joined forces again under their own banner — Pixel and Timber.
+After 11 years of collaboration at various firms, Brandon and David joined forces under their own banner — Pixel and Timber — in January 2017.
 The goal of this new business is to combine their experience, capabilities and passion to create new products — for clients and independently — faster, more effectively and more beautifully than ever before.

 David is an industrial designer with a passion for creating products that work.
-With his background in fabrication and his professional experience at major engineering firms (including DEKA and Stress Engineering Services), David's skills combine elements of design and engineering and yield products that fuse form and function.
+With his background in fabrication and his professional experience at major engineering firms (including DEKA), David's skills combine elements of design and engineering and yield products that fuse form and function.

 From 2006 - 2016, David worked exclusively at engineering firms where he married his knowledge of ergonomics, ethnography and user-centered design with his passion for design-for-manufacturing.
 In 2009, he co-founded the industrial design department at Stress Engineering Services.

 David holds both Bachelor's and Master's degrees from the University of Cincinnati's #1-Ranked School of Design, Architecture, Art and Planning (DAAP), where he now teaches.
 David has taught over 25 courses in the School of Design and a course in Biomedical Device Design at UC's College of Engineering.

 Brandon is an industrial designer who's focus lies in integration of digital products with physical goods.
 Through a professional background building a design practice within an engineering context, and a client portfolio of successful digital product launches, Brandon's skills encompass holistic industrial design elements oft overlooked — user experience, digital integration, and market implementation.